-This Banana Walnut Bread is my new favorite!
+This one-bowl banana walnut bread is my new favorite!
 Never look for a banana bread recipe again, THIS IS IT!
 So moist, soft, and absolutely delicious, plus it’s oil-free!
-I love the addition of walnuts, which give an extra texture, nutty flavor, and healthy fats.
+I love the addition of walnuts, which give an extra texture, a nutty flavor, and healthy fats.
 The crunchy sugar and walnut toppings add an extra layer of sweetness and texture.

 If you want to try more banana bread recipes, this Chocolate banana bread is the perfect chocolate/banana combo.